PDF (download & print)

 Preferences control the look and feel of your usage of our software to match your office standards.
 However, some projects may require different preferences, such as those produced for a client whose requirements differ from your office standard.
 These projects may require different text styles, or callout looks, or schedule setups, different colors, or any of the various items covered in Preferences.

 Once you've configured your Preferences, you can save them as a Preference Set.
 You can create multiple Preference Sets – one for each client, project type, region ... the choice is yours.
 When starting a job for a particular client, for example, open the Preference Set you've created for that client.
 Your standards for that client will be applied automatically as you draft.

-In all six Preferences screens, the Preference Set options are in the bottom left corner of the Preferences dialog box.
+In all six Preferences screens, the Preference Set options are in the bottom left corner.

 For detailed information on creating a Preference Set, see our Preference Sets page.

 - General: Preferences for Text Styles used by our software (such as for schedules, callouts, titles), as well as license information and several other options, including layer settings and line colors.

 - RefNotes: Preferences for how your office organizes Reference Notes (RefNotes).